Salable/node-sdk/docs/versioned_docs/version-3.1.0/subscriptions/update-plan.md

 sidebar_position: 2
 ---

-# Update A Subscription's Plan
+# Update a Subscription's Plan

 Update the subscription to a new plan.